Education

 My husband, daughter and extended family who live in WA state all support me in countless ways.
 I love being outdoors hiking, biking and skiing.
 Meditation keeps me centered, calm, and kind.
 I always make time for reading and writing.
 I like to think I have a pretty good sense of humor and especially take pleasure in making my family, friends, colleagues and students laugh.

-You can connect with me via live video sessions every month and get support with your craft by becoming a Workshop Teacher Member.
+You can connect with me via live video sessions every month and get support with your craft by joining Workshop Teacher School.
 Learn more by clicking the button below…